Priestomm/causalDiscoveryXAI/README.md

 The project includes the following datasets:

 - Boat: Contains a CSV file with normal and anomaly data related to boat operations.
-- Pepper: Includes a CSV file with normal and anomaly data for the Peppet system.
+- Pepper: Includes a CSV file with normal and anomaly data for the Pepper system.
 - Swat: Consists of a CSV file with normal and anomaly data for the SWaT system.

 ## Contributing